Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

              IDR frame at the time corresponding
              to the event presentation time.

         5h.
-In case of 5, it may be necessary to add filler samples to avoid gaps in the CMAF track timeline, This may be done using EventMessageEmptyBox (8 bytes) with 4cc code of emeb or embe.
+In case of 5, it may be necessary to add filler samples to avoid gaps in the CMAF track timeline.
+             This may be done using EventMessageEmptyBox (8 bytes) with 4cc code of "emeb" or "embe".

         5i.
-In the case of 5, if ID3 tags are carried, the DASHEventMessageBox MUST be formatted as defined in [[=aomid3=]].
+In the case of 5, if ID3 tags are carried, the DASHEventMessageBox MUST be formatted as defined in [=[aomid3]=].

         5j.
 In the case of 5, the value and id field of the DASHEventMessageBox can be used by the [=receiving entity=] to detect duplicate events.

-      6. The [=ingest source=] SHOULD NOT embed inband top level DASHEventMessage Boxes (emsg) in the timed metadata track or media tracks, however it is not prohibited when conforming to this specification.
+      6. The [=ingest source=] SHOULD NOT embed inband top level DASHEventMessageBoxes ("emsg") in the timed metadata track or media tracks, however, it is not prohibited when conforming to this specification.
           In some setups, inband event messages may be used in media tracks, but it may result in a loss of performance for just-in-time packaging.